Python Properties vs Methods: The Contract You Didn’t Know You Were Making

 Async Properties: Just Because You Can Doesn't Mean You Should

-Technically, async property.
+Technically, Python allows you to define an async property.
 You can use await on an attribute access, but this is a massive design smell.
 Async operations imply scheduling and potential failure—the exact opposite of what a property represents.

 @dataclass